ryru/keystroke_enumerator/README.md

 ```
 $ ke Mondnacht.txt

-Scanned 1 files of 341 bytes in 0.039s
+Scanned 1 files of 341 bytes in 0.044s
 Found 41 unique in 323 symbols on 14 lines

 Layout  Keystrokes      Redundancy[%]
-DE_DE   365             13.003
+DE_DE   368             13.932
 FR_FR   368             13.932
-DE_CH   380             17.647
+DE_CH   383             18.576
-FR_CH   389             20.433
+FR_CH   392             21.362
-EN_US   424             31.269
+EN_US   427             32.198

-Layout DE_DE requires 59 keystrokes (16.164%) less than layout EN_US
+Layout DE_DE requires 59 keystrokes (16.033%) less than layout EN_US

 ```

 * The text contains 323 symbols or characters.
 Of these 41 symbols are unique, meaning for example the letter `a` is used 13 times.

-* The input text is a German poem requiring 365 _Keystrokes_ on a German _Layout_ and 380 _Keystrokes_ on a German based _Layout_ such as the Swiss German `DE_CH`.
+* The input text is a German poem requiring 368 _Keystrokes_ on a German _Layout_ and 383 _Keystrokes_ on a German based Swiss German `DE_CH` _Layout_.

-* On an english based _Layout_ 424 _Keystrokes_ are needed to get all the German letters like `ä`.
+* On an english based _Layout_ 427 _Keystrokes_ are needed to get all the German letters like `ä`.
+  These letters are assumed to be types as Unicode combinations.

 * The _Redundancy_, measured in percent, describes the deviation of a theoretical perfect keyboard layout requiring only 323 keystrokes for a text of 323 symbols.

-* Comparing the first and last layouts the German based layout is more efficient and requires 59 keystrokes or 16.2% less than the English based layout.
+* Comparing the first and last layouts the German based layout is more efficient and requires 59 keystrokes or 16% less than the English based layout.

 ## Build and run